Rigid Invariant Sliced Wasserstein via Independent Embeddings: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the Duke Math+ Summer Research Program and the National Science Foundation RTG grant DMS-2038056.
-The authors would like to thank project supervisor Jiajia Yu, as well as the organizers, Heekyoung Hahn and Lenny Ng, for providing an enriching experience throughout the research project.
+This work was supported by the National Science Foundation under Grant DMS-2038056.
+The authors thank Jiajia Yu, Heekyoung Hahn, and Lenny Ng for their guidance and valuable feedback throughout the project.